 The acetabular angle is a radiographic measurement used when evaluating potential developmental dysplasia of the hip (DDH).
 It is most useful in patients who have started to ossify the epiphysis since ossification diminishes the usefulness of ultrasound.
 The angle is formed by a horizontal lin...

 Morel-Lavallée lesions are closed degloving injuries associated with severe trauma which then present as haemolymphatic masses.
 MRI and ultrasound are useful modalities for evaluation.
 Terminology The lesions classically occur over the greater trochanter of the femur 1.
 Morel-Lavallée lesions,...

 Lipomas are benign tumours composed of mature adipocytes.
 They are the most common soft tissue tumour, seen in ~2% of the population.
 Epidemiology Patients typically present in adulthood (5th-7th decades).
 Clinical presentation Typically lipomas are subcutaneous in location and present in a...

 Köhler disease is an eponymous term referring to childhood-onset osteonecrosis of the navicular bone in the foot.
 Mueller Weiss syndrome is the adult counterpart of navicular bone osteonecrosis 4,5 .
 Epidemiology It typically presents in the paediatric population (4-6 years of age) and there i...

 Cleidocranial dysostosis (CCD), also known as cleidocranial dysplasia, is a rare skeletal dysplasia with predominantly membranous bone involvement, which carries an autosomal dominant inheritance 4.
 Clinical presentation large head, with large fontanelles with delayed closure broad mandible ...

 Osteoblastomas are rare and benign primary bone tumours.
 They may be locally aggressive.
 They are larger (>1.5-2 cm) and tend to affect the axial skeleton more often than their histologic relative, osteoid osteoma.
 Epidemiology They account for 1-3% of all primary bone tumours 2,3.
 Patients typically present around the se...

 Ganglion cysts are non-malignant cystic masses that occur in association with musculoskeletal structures.
 They are the most common soft tissue mass in the hand and wrist.
-Terminology Ganglion cysts are sometimes also simply referred to as ganglia or a ganglion, but should not be confused with the anatomical term ganglion.
-Epidemiology They occur more commonly in young women (e...
+Terminology Ganglion cysts are sometimes also simply referred to as ganglia or a ganglion, but should not be confused with...

 Diagnosis almost certain